sherrillmix/taxonomizr/README.md

 ## Introduction

-`taxonomizr` provides a some simple functions to parse NCBI taxonomy and accession dumps and use them to assign taxonomy to accession numbers.
+`taxonomizr` provides some simple functions to parse NCBI taxonomy files and accession dumps and efficiently use them to assign taxonomy to accession numbers or taxonomic IDs.
+This is useful e.g. to assign taxonomy to BLAST results.
+This is all done locally after downloading the appropriate files from NCBI using included functions (see [below](#preparation)).

 ## Installation
 Once the package is on CRAN, it should install with a simple: